calini/romanian-programmers-macos/README.md

 # Romanian - Programmers, a macOS Keyboard Layout

-This macOS keyboard layout has popped up on the internet before, I have only changed its definition and created an iconset with a Romanian flag, so it's in line with the other Romanian layouts.

 Romanian - Programmers allows easy input of Romanian diacritics using the `alt` key:

 * `alt+a` -> `ă`